mortonsc/c_ti83p/README.md

 * [Ion Fastcopy](http://wikiti.brandonw.net/index.php?title=Z80_Routines:Graphic:Fastcopy)

 ## License
-All code that I wrote is copyright (c) Scott Morton 2016.
+This library is free software, licensed under the GNU GPLv3.0.
 See the [license](LICENSE.txt) for details.
+All code that I wrote is copyright (C) Scott Morton 2016.
-All other code is copyright (c) its original owner.
-Writers of code are named when they could be identified.
+All other content is copyright (C) its original owner.
+Original authors of code are named when they could be identified.
-This library is free software.

 ## Contact
 I can be contacted through email; my address is visible on my Github profile.